2022 Registration is opening soon!

 Low Point 6607′ – High Point 9142′

-Racers leave the aid station and continue uphill on Hardscrabble Road briefly to a hard right turn onto Firebox Road.
+Racers leave the aid station and continue uphill on Hardscrabble Road briefly to a hard right turn onto the Firebox Road hike a bike .
 After 2 miles with some steep climbs through forest and pastureland on Firebox Road, riders veer left onto singletrack and descend to toward Dead Cow.

-A steep but short climb awaits riders as they leave the aid station onto Mike’s Night Out.
-The course rewards with sweeping views as it continues on Mike’s Night Out, gently descending to aid station #2, Spring Creek, at mile 13.0.
+A very steep but short hike-a-bike awaits riders as they leave the aid station onto Mike’s Night Out.
+The course rewards with sweeping views as it continues on Mike’s Night Out bombing down on beautiful singletrack to aid station #2, Spring Creek, at mile 13.0.
 A short and beautiful ride on Itch will take you to the World’s Greatest downhill much of which is fast and flowy and some is just steep.

 From here, the fun isn’t quite over, as the course heads up one final 200-foot climb.
 From the top of this punchy climb, the trail makes a serpentine descent to the Horton Street Trailhead.
 Riders head down the neighborhood street and turn left onto the bike path.
 A short 0.4 miles along this path lead to the finish line and after party at Color Coffee Roasters.